Remote Sensing and Geospatial Data

 Millennium Ecosystem Assessment (2005), Ecosystems and Human Well-being: Current State and Trends, Volume 1, Chapter 19.
 The 100km/50m definition was adopted as an operational boundary for the assessment's coastal chapter, not as a universal standard. ↩︎

-TG-0.7 Quality Assurance Framework provides the overarching quality framework for ocean accounts. ↩︎
+TG-0.7 Quality Assurance Principles provides the overarching quality framework for ocean accounts. ↩︎

 Guidelines on Biophysical Modelling, Table 8, provides definitions of confusion matrix accuracy metrics. ↩︎